solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 We've talked about quite a few program architecture considerations: bytes, accounts, bottlenecks, and more.
-Whether you wind up running into any of these specific considerations or not, hopefully the examples and discussion sparked some thought.
+Whether you wind up running into any of these specific considerations or not, hopefully, the examples and discussion sparked some thought.
 At the end of the day, you're the designer of your system.
 Your job is to weigh the pros and cons of various solutions.
-Be forward thinking, but be practical.
+Be forward-thinking, but be practical.
 There is no "one good way" to design anything.
 Just know the trade-offs.